carliecope/anagram_solver/README.md

 # Summary

-CLI script to accept an English word from the user and return all valid anagrams of the word sorted alphabetically by thier 2nd letter.
+CLI script to accept an English word from the user and return all valid anagrams of the word sorted alphabetically by their 2nd letter.
 For example:

 ```